fireship-io/fireship.io/content/courses/javascript/concepts-modules.md

 export const pizza = '🍕';
 ```

-If the consumer only wants pizza, they can import it by name - this is called [treeshaking](https://webpack.js.org/guides/tree-shaking/) or dead code elimination.
+If the consumer only wants pizza, they can import it by name - this is called [tree shaking](https://webpack.js.org/guides/tree-shaking/) or dead code elimination.

 ```js
 import { pizza } from '../path/to/awesome-package';